Part-time Director of Music Position

 Choir

-Choir is open to all—we are always accepting new members!
+Our thriving choir is open to all—we are always accepting new members!
 Reading music is helpful but not required.
 We rehearse on Thursday evenings from 5:30-7 pm and Sunday mornings at 9 am when we sing at worship (usually 3x per month and off for summer).
-Contact Music Director Ronnie Romano at music@cvuus.org or 201-388-4038 to be added to the choir list.
+We take off for the summer and resume with a gathering retreat in late August or early September.
+Contact office@cvuus.org to be added to the choir list.
 Look for email from choir@cvuus.org (and check your spam folders for initial ones).

 Watch and listen to our choir lead the congregation in a round, Tom Chapin’s “This Pretty Planet.”